Anti-social behaviour (ASB) reporting privacy notice

 7.2.
 Please be aware that your rights may differ depending on the lawful basis for processing your personal data.

 7.3.
 The right to withdraw consent (if applicable).
-You can ask that we no longer use your details for this [processing/groups of processing].
+You can ask that we no longer use your details for this processing.
 If you wish to exercise this right, please contact the Data Protection Officer.

 8. Who to contact